All Collections

 See our integration helpdesk area for help setting up your integrations.

-The JavaScript snippet installation is very straightforward if you have access to your source code.
-Copy the snippet code and place it above your website's closing </head> tag.
+The next step is to connect the website/web app to Marker.io.
+You can install our widget in several ways.
+The JavaScript snippet installation is very straightforward once you can access your source code.
+Copy the snippet code above your website's closing </head> tag.

 Install our widget via npm